NapoleonWils0n/pilfer/README.md

 * ffmpeg 3.0 and above
 * rtmpdump 2.4

-You also need to install the playercorefacory.xml for your operating system, into the kodi userdata directory
+You also need to install the playercorefacory.xml for your operating system,
+into the kodi userdata directory

+* kodi playercorefactory.xml download links

+Location of kodi userdata directory

+* Linux ~/.kodi/userdata/
+* Mac /Users/<your_user_name>/Library/Application Support/Kodi/userdata/
+* Windows Start - type %APPDATA%\kodi\userdata - press return

 ## Linux set up